YTLitePlus/YTLitePlus/README.md

 # Alternatives for a replacement?
 Check Out the tweak YouMod

 [YouMod](https://github.com/Tonwalter888/YouMod) is a lightweight, open-source alternative that aims to recreate the most popular [YTLite](https://github.com/dayanch96/YTLite) features after YTLite became paid.
-If you prefer a simpler, single-tweak approach over uYouEnhanced's all-in-one bundle, YouMod may be worth considering.
+If you prefer a simpler, single-tweak approach over YTLitePlus’s all-in-one bundle, YouMod may be worth considering.

 ### YouMod — Pros